 10.6.2.10 User regroup using group creation procedure

 10.6.2.10.1 General

+NOTE: This procedure has no security solution in 3GPP TS 33.180 [19].

 User regroup using the group creation procedure can be initiated by an authorized user creating a temporary group with a list of MCPTT users.
 The group ID for this temporary group can be provided at the time of group creation.
 The temporary group can be used by all MCPTT users in the list for two-way (non-broadcast) communication until deleted by an authorized user.
 Optionally, the group can be used for one-way (broadcast ) communication where the creator of the temporary group can make a broadcast group call, but the other MCPTT users can only listen to the group call and cannot respond.